The Boy with Green Hair

-The Boy with Green Hair is a 1948 American fantasy-drama film in Technicolor directed by Joseph Losey in his feature film directorial debut.
-It stars Dean Stockwell as Peter, a young war orphan who is subject to ridicule after his hair mysteriously turns green, and is based on the 1946 short story of the same name.
-Co-stars include Pat O'Brien, Robert Ryan, and Barbara Hale.
-The film was released on DVD on March 10, 2010, as part of the Warner Archive Collection.
+The Boy with Green Hair is a 1948 American fantasy drama film directed by Joseph Losey in his feature film directorial debut, from a screenplay by Ben Barzman and Alfred Lewis Levitt.
+Based on a 1946 short story by Betzi Beaton, the film stars Dean Stockwell as Peter Fry, a young war orphan who is subject to ridicule after his hair mysteriously turns green.
+The cast also features Pat O'Brien, Robert Ryan, and Barbara Hale.

-The overall construction is an allegorical anti-war story, with the message that war always damages children.
+After a production fraught with several clashes between Losey and RKO Pictures head Howard Hughes, The Boy with Green Hair was released on November 27, 1948.
+It was a financial disappointment but was well-received by critics.
+The theme song, "Nature Boy" by eden ahbez, also proved a hit.